GfSE/CoCoML-Pages/index.md

 A concise and consistent language for modeling (mechatronic) systems and software:
 - Communicate the structure and behavior between the participants in its lifecycle;
-- Bridge the gap between (engineering) disciplines and organizations.
+- Create a common context for artifacts created and consumed by participating (engineering) disciplines and organizations.

 UML/SysML offers a plethora of possibilities, is semantically vague to a certain extent and thus cannot be mapped genuinely to any other technical realm.
 CoCoML shall define a practical and formally well defined subset of UML/SysML for bidirectional and lossless mapping with OWL/RDF and perhaps other formats (to be discussed).